Mule ESB as an Integration Platform

 Mule ESB - Not A One Trick Pony

-One thing that sets Mule ESB apart from competing ESB offerings is that Mule does everything an ESB is expected to do: mediation, orchestration, routing, messaging, management, processing, etc. Mule isn't "just" an ESB - it's an integration platform that allows you to quickly create elegant, lightweight integration architectures tailored to your specific use scenario.
+One thing that sets Mule as an ESB apart from competing ESB offerings is that Mule does everything an ESB is expected to do: mediation, orchestration, routing, messaging, management, processing, etc. Mule isn't "just" an ESB - it's an integration platform that allows you to quickly create elegant, lightweight integration architectures tailored to your specific use scenario.

 Since its inception, the Mule project focused on creating a stable, standards-based framework and tools that make great integration architecture simple.
 This has allowed Mule to leverage the unparalleled interoperability, extensibility, and flexibility of open-source integration.